benjystanton/benjystanton.github.io/_posts/2017-02-17-my-12-year-quest.md

 Working with service manager [Andy Dudfield](https://twitter.com/mr_dudders) and his team in the digital publishing department.

-Why is it better than freelancing or agency work?
+Why is it so great?
+It combines the best bits of all my previous jobs and more:

 - I get to work with a talented, engaged team … on stuff that matters
 - the work is constantly challenging and the standard is high